Overview

 The Norwottuck Branch of the Mass Central Rail Trail (formerly known as the Norwottuck Rail Trail) stretches 10 miles from Belchertown to Northampton, connecting Hadley and Amherst in between.
 Trees border most of the pathway, providing a shaded journey through the summer heat and beautiful foliage in the fall.
 The trail has secluded spots to enjoy wildlife, as well as more well-used areas near Amherst College and the University of Massachusetts and into the city of Northampton, where the trail crosses the Connecticut River on a spectacular trestle.

-Beginning your journey at the easternmost endpoint at the Warren Wright Road trailhead, you’ll travel through wetlands bordering the Lawrence Swamp Conservation Area.
+Leaving from the easternmost endpoint at the Warren Wright Road trailhead, the route heads through wetlands bordering the Lawrence Swamp Conservation Area.
 Views of streams and water lily–laden waterways can be seen through the forested corridor along the trail.
-Several hiking paths through this protected area, including the famed Robert Frost Trail, branch from the rail-trail and allow a closer look at the wildlife and wetlands.
+Several hiking paths through this protected area, including the famed Robert Frost Trail, branch from the rail trail and allow a closer look at the wildlife and wetlands.
 Before leaving the Lawrence Swamp area, you’ll pass through Lawrence Station, with several picnic benches, a portable restroom, parking, and an information kiosk.

 The paved pathway continues under a leafy canopy.
-You’ll come upon the Fort River access point, which leads to the Emily Dickinson Trail (hiking only).
+Here, the trail comes upon the Fort River access point, which leads to the Emily Dickinson Trail (hiking only).
 Parking is available here just to the south of the trail at Mill Lane.
 About 4 miles in, the pathway arches into Amherst, rolling by the sports fields of Amherst College.
 As you head south, the trail intersects with the Art Swift Bike Connector, which leads northward to the University of Massachusetts campus.

-As you head into Northampton, you’ll cross over a lattice-truss bridge, an impressive steel structure with beautiful views of the Connecticut River.
+Heading into Northampton, the route crosses over a lattice-truss bridge, an impressive steel structure with beautiful views of the Connecticut River.
 A park with docks and river access lies at the western end of the bridge.

 At Woodmont Road, this section of the Mass Central Rail Trail connects to its Francis P. Ryan Bikeway section by way of a tunnel under an active rail line.
 At this intersection, the trail also connects with the Manhan Rail Trail, which heads south through downtown Northampton.